Entering the Great Perfection

 - I live a life of contribution, cooperation and collaboration.

 - I live a life of a service, beyond a transactional mindset.

 - I avoid harming others, aware that harm is impossible to avoid completely by being alive so I learn to practice empathy skills and act on compassionate intentions to relieve the suffering of others whenever and wherever possible.

 - I see learning as a lifestyle.
 I am on a spiritual journey, setting intentions and taking actions to evolve.

 - I make time for learning and training on a weekly basis, with growth as a core value, to evolve in my understanding of spirituality, to learn new ways of thinking and new ways of being, and to undermine destructive conditioning including all forms of ignorance, racism and sexism.

 - I recognize that the way I present myself in the world has an impact.
-I have a public persona that is respectful including in social media.
-My public activity is consistent with my vows and values expressed in this document.
+I have a public persona that is respectful, including in social media.
+My public activity is consistent with my vows and values expressed in these principles.
 I am guided by my Buddhist values and vows and don’t lose them in the context of social trends.